-Both of my other stroganoff recipes are served with brown rice, I find that nutty flavour irresistible.
+I am fond of serving stroganoff recipes with brown rice, I find that nutty flavour irresistible.

 Many recipes will call for serving a stroganoff with buttered noodles or pasta.
 I am personally not keen on this because I am not fond of creamy sauces on pasta.

-It is a traditional side dish for a Russian stroganoff!
+Fried potatoes are a traditional side dish for a Russian stroganoff apparently!